-I’ve always had a love of writing, beginning with childhood, typewriter written tomes about ‘Jane of Lilac Grove’, and culminating in a journalism degree.
-For me, it was always about the column pieces; having the freedom to write from my point of view about whatever it was I wanted to.
-Obviously, in the early 2000s, when the internet was new and slow and actually had a dial tone to connect, blogging wasn’t even a twinkle in my eye and I knew that, in all likelihood, I’d never be a columnist!
-Therefore, upon graduating, I decided not to pursue a journalistic career but, rather, ended up in Private Equity.
+I’ve always had a love of words and writing and am a self-confessed pedant!
+At age seven I began my writing career with typewriter written tomes about ‘Jane of Lilac Grove’ (insert Anne of Green Gables here!) and graduated with a journalism degree in 2003.
+During my studies I fell head over heels for the column pieces, finding a joy in the freedom to write about anything from my point of view.
+Obviously, in the early 2000s, when the internet was new and slow and actually had a dial tone to connect (!) blogging wasn’t even a twinkle in my eye and I knew that, in all likelihood, I’d never be a columnist!
+Therefore, upon graduating, I decided not to pursue a journalistic career but rather ended up in Private Equity.

 I’d originally set out to create a blog which could act as a forum for creative play, nutritious meals and generally be a place for veritable Mary Poppins-esque folks to connect.
-And then it all changed and, in a way, quite naturally just became what you see today; an honest, raw and, hopefully, amusing account of the roller-coaster that is infertility and the, subsequent, pandemonium that is parenting.
+I’m not sure why, but I was NEVER going to write about infertility.

 One day I felt hugely compelled to write about our story and that’s where my words have taken me.
 Finding my voice didn’t happen overnight, I tried out various styles until I realised; I just need to be me.
 Which is hopefully what I am.
 I’ve found a place where I can raise my voice and shout from the rooftops that IVF is tough, infertility is cruel, and miscarriage is heart-breaking.